Nicrael/myrecipe/recipes/konbucha.md

 1. Let it ferment for at most 1 week.
 1. Take half of the liquid to drink and use the remaining half to start a new fermentation along with the scoby.

+### Second fermentation
+1. Pour the kombutcha in a bottle and add some fruit juice or fruit.
+1. Seal the bottle and put it in the fridge.
+1. Let it ferment for some days.
+1. Open the bottle to release the gas carefully!!!

 ### Notes
 - If it's too sweet, let it ferment more.
 - If it's too sour, it's probably become vinegar.
+- If the second fermentation is too long it will become alcoholic!

 >by Andrea Damonte